hesselberth/Inpop/README.md

 The documentation is at https://github.com/hesselberth/Inpop/wiki.

-This Python library is neither related to IMCCE nor to Leiden University.
+This Python library neither has any relation to IMCCE nor to Leiden University.